Lemonade renters insurance review

 What renters insurance discounts can I get?

-Lemonade claims to undercut its competition by up to 82%, offering renters insurance that starts at $5 a month.
+Lemonade claims to undercut its competition by up to 82%, offering renters insurance that starts at $5 a month, or $60 annually.
 Because Lemonade keeps standard costs low, you’ll only see a couple of discounts broken out of your rate.